michalCapo/libro/README.md

 ### Tools

-- Open the tool you need next to your assistants: Terminal, Browser, Files, Nvim, Git, Database, or any tool of your own.
+- Open the tool you need next to your assistants: Terminal, Browser, Notes, Files, Nvim, Git, Database, or any tool of your own.
 - Use whatever tool you like.
 Name it, add its command or web address, and it shows up next to the built-in tools.

 ![Tools in Settings: named tools with their commands and shortcuts](demo/tools-settings.png)